helitonmartins/Xenserver-Backup-Plus/README.md

 Which VMs to backup.
 Possible values are:
 "all" - Backup all VMs
 "running" - Backup all running VMs
-"running-so" - Backup only System Disco of running VMs "list" - Backup all VMs in the backup list (see below) "none" - Don't backup any VMs, this is the default
+"running-so" - Backup only system disc of running VMs "list" - Backup all VMs in the backup list (see below) "none" - Don't backup any VMs, this is the default